yatsu/jaffle/docs/config/app.rst

 - **class** (str | required)

-    The class name of the Turret app.
-It must begin with the top-level module name. e.g.: ``"turret.app.pytest.PyTestRunnerApp"``.
+    The class name of the Jaffle app.
+It must begin with the top-level module name. e.g.: ``"jaffle.app.pytest.PyTestRunnerApp"``.

 - **kernel** (str | required)